Ultralight aircraft in the United States

+While ultralights in other countries might have airworthiness certificates, an airworthiness certificate is not allowed for an ultralight vehicle in the USA.
+Any existing airworthiness certificate has to be surrendered to the issueing agency, including foreign agencies, before usage as an ultralight vehicle becomes legal.
+The FAA emphasizes that airworthiness and compliance with FAR-103 is the responsibility of the user during every flight.

-In the United States, ultralights are described as "ultralight vehicles" and not as aircraft.
-They are not required to be registered, nor is the pilot required to have a pilot's certificate.
+In the United States, ultralights are not registered, nor is the pilot required to have a pilot's certificate.

 United States definition of "ultralight"

 Regulation of ultralight aircraft in the United States is covered by the Code of Federal Regulations, Title 14 (Federal Aviation Regulations), Part 103, or 14 CFR Part 103, which defines an "ultralight" as a vehicle that: